circleci/circleci-docs/jekyll/_cci2/faq.md

 {:.no_toc}
 Every month, you are charged for your selected credit package at the beginning of the month.

-#### How do I buy credits?
-Can I buy in any increments?
-{:.no_toc}
-Every month, you are charged for your selected credit package at the beginning of the month.

 #### What do I pay for?
 {:.no_toc}
 You can choose to pay for premium features per active user, compute, and optionally, premium support.

-- Access to features, such as new machine sizes, and Docker Layer Caching (DLS) are paid with a monthly fee of $15 per active user.
+- Access to features, such as new machine sizes, are paid with a monthly fee of $15 per active user.
 - Compute is paid for monthly in credits for the machine size and duration you use.
+- Docker Layer Caching (DLS) is paid for with credits per usage, similar to compute credits.

 #### What happens when I run out of credits?
 {:.no_toc}